Integrated Sensing and Communications Enabled Low Earth Orbit Satellite Systems: Introduction

 Towards realizing the aim of ubiquitous and high-capacity global connectivity, satellites are envisioned to play a pivotal role to enhance the availability in unserved (e.g., deserts, oceans, forests) or underserved areas (e.g., rural areas), enabling service reliability by providing service continuity for Internet of Things (IoT) devices or passengers on board moving platforms, and offer an infrastructure resilient to natural disasters on the ground.
 Compared with the Geostationary and Medium Earth Orbit (GEO/MEO) satellites which suffer from a large round-trip-delay, the LEO satellite systems offer a solution for lower latency, higher data rates, and near-complete visibility.
 Thus, LEO satellites are being considered for the next-generation wireless networks as base stations (BSs) in the sky.
 On the other hand, remote sensing satellites have also been considered in LEO due to their vicinity to earth.

-The emergence of LEO satellite systems for both communications and sensing, coupled with orbit and spectral constraints, naturally motivate the ISAC for LEO.
-This article focuses on the ISAC-enabled LEO satellite systems, leveraging on their lower latency, density, coverage and ease of integration characteristics.
-The scheme facilitates the integration of communications and radar sensing in space networks to make better use of the resources, the scarce \gls{RF} spectrum and expensive satellite infrastructure.
-It is worth mentioning that although there exists rich literature on LEO satellite architectures, key technologies and Rad-Com/DFRC/JSC/ISAC for the future beyond 5G (B5G) and 6G wireless networks, there is not yet a tutorial article that consolidates the potential of applying ISAC in LEO satellite systems with various use cases as depicted in Fig. \ref{overviewfig}.
+{ The emergence of LEO satellite systems for both communications and sensing, coupled with orbit and spectral constraints, naturally motivate the ISAC in space.
+The concept of ISAC for satellite systems can be adapted to various satellite orbits according to different mission objectives.
+However, the LEO satellite systems offer certain advantages in ISAC compared with MEO/GEO, due to their lower latency, lower cost, and ease of integration characteristics.
+Therefore, we focus on the ISAC-enabled LEO satellite systems in this article. } This scheme facilitates the integration of communications and radar sensing in LEO systems to make better use of the resources, the scarce \gls{RF} spectrum and expensive satellite infrastructure. { It is worth mentioning that although there exists rich literature on LEO satellite communication systems and Rad-Com/DFRC/JSC/ISAC, there is not yet a tutorial article that consolidates the potential of applying ISAC in LEO satellite systems with various use cases as depicted in Fig. \ref{overviewfig}.
+Fig. \ref{overviewfig} shows the model of an ISAC-enabled LEO satellite system which includes two potential scenarios namely, the opportunistic ISAC and optimized ISAC in this article.
+The opportunistic ISAC uses LEO signals as the signals of opportunities (SoO), i.e., allowing existing communication networks to provide sensing and surveillance services.
+The optimized ISAC focuses on optimizing the LEO transmissions to achieve a satisfactory trade-off between sensing and communications.}

 The rest of this article is organized as follows.
-We present the current status of LEO satellites for both remote sensing and communications, and the motivation of ISAC in LEO first.
-Next, we discuss the Opportunistic \gls{JSC} enabled LEO satellite systems, which use LEO signals as the signals of opportunities (SoO), i.e., allow existing communication networks to provide sensing and surveillance services.
+We at first present the current status of LEO satellites for both remote sensing and communications, and the motivation of ISAC in LEO.
+Next, we discuss the opportunistic \gls{JSC} enabled LEO satellite systems, which use LEO signals as the signals of opportunities (SoO).
 Two prospective scenarios are considered, namely the positioning, navigation, timing (PNT) and weather sensing.
-Subsequently, we introduce the Optimized \gls{JSC} enabled LEO satellite systems, where the waveform is optimized to achieve a satisfactory trade-off between sensing and communications.
+Subsequently, we introduce the optimized \gls{JSC} enabled LEO satellite systems, where the aim is to achieve a satisfactory trade-off between sensing and communications.
 Finally, we discuss the open challenges, future directions and conclude the paper.